rtCamp/Frappe-Manager/docs/commands/update.md

 Change a bench's settings and runtime.

-Not `bench update`: app code ships with fm bake then fm switch.
+Not bench update: app code ships with fm bake then fm switch.
 The bench must be running, and the mount-only options need an editable workspace, so demote an image bench with --runtime mount first.

+Most options change the whole bench.
+The few that describe one site are grouped as Site Options in the help below, and a plain fm update BENCH applies those to the bench's primary site; name the site with fm update BENCH/SITE when the bench serves more than one.

 **Usage**: